Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Conclusions

-\item For a network of human size, the speed of computation can be ordered from fast to slow as: Taylor-Galerkin, second order FV, MacCormack and DG.
+\item For a network of human size, the speed of computation can be ordered from fast to slow as: Taylor-Galerkin, MUSCL, MacCormack and local DG.
 The temporal integration in the Taylor-Galerkin scheme is more efficient than Adams-Bashforth 2-step method.
 Thus it allows a larger time step with a comparable accuracy.
-But if the number of elements for one artery is too large (larger than 500), the speed of Taylor-Galerkin becomes slower because the size of the global matrix increases quadratically and thus the storing and inverting of matrix become expansive.
+But if the number of elements for one artery is too large (larger than 500), Taylor-Galerkin becomes slower because the sizes of the global matrices increase quadratically and thus the storing and inverting of matrices become very expensive.
 The DG scheme prevents the application of Crank-Nicolson method on the diffusive term.
 An explicit method called local DG scheme was adopted in this paper.
 Even with a moderate diffusion coefficient (within the range observed in physiological condition), a very small time step is necessary for stability.
-That makes the computation of 1 heart beat cost about 9 hours while all of the other schemes cost only 20 to 90 minutes (using one processor on a standard Linux work station).
+To compute one heart beat, the local DG takes about 9 hours while all other schemes take only 20-90 minutes (using one processor on a standard Linux workstation with MATLAB).

-\item From easiest to hardest, the implementation of the schemes can be ordered: MacCormack, second order FV, Taylor-Galerkin and local DG. \end{enumerate}
+\item From easiest to hardest, the implementation of the schemes can be ordered: MacCormack, MUSCL, Taylor-Galerkin and local DG. \end{enumerate}

-As a final conclusion from the point of view of practical application, we recommend MacCormack in case of small nonlinearities as it is very simple and robust; second order FV will be a very good option if there maybe shock-like phenomena in the systems; Taylor-Galerkin has quite balanced properties between speed and accuracy if no shock-like phenomena may present in the system; DG is suitable for systems with very small physical diffusive term since both the numerical diffusion and dispersion are very small in this scheme.
+As a final conclusion from the point of view of practical application, we recommend MacCormack in case of small nonlinearities as it is very simple and robust.
+MUSCL will be a very good option if there may be shock-like phenomena in the system.
+Taylor-Galerkin has quite balanced properties between speed and accuracy if no shock-like phenomena may present in the system.
+Local DG is suitable for systems with very small physical diffusive terms since both the numerical diffusion and dispersion are very small in this scheme.

-Our future work may include these directions: including a physical dispersive term to account for the axial tension of vessels; parallelizing the scheme to speedup the computation and coupling the arterial system with the venous system.